 Unique, world-class research system infrastructure allows the Energy Systems Integration Facility (ESIF) to provide integrated research capabilities for major energy systems.

-The ESIF's High-Performance Computing Data Center houses the Eagle and extensive data service assets, enabling integrated research with the power of computing.
-The system is a Linux cluster that uses a fast InfiniBand network.
-It comprises 2,114 interconnected "compute nodes" with 4,228 Intel Skylake processors and a total of 76,104 cores—along with 14 petabytes of high-speed data storage.
+The ESIF's High-Performance Computing Data Center houses the the Eagle and Kestrel computing systems and extensive data service assets, enabling integrated research with the power of computing.

 Energy Data, Cyber, and Controls Networks